Jack Sock: Playing style

-Sock is primarily an aggressive baseliner.
-He can be considered a complete baseliner with both offensive and defensive abilities.
-The topspin on his forehand which is generated by his unorthodox take-back and severe Western grip, helps him move his opponents far back behind the baseline to control points.
-His forehand and serve are his biggest weapons, and he also boasts an impressive second serve.
-He uses his groundstrokes either to overpower opponents from the baseline or to move them around the court and look for a winner.
-He can also flatten out both his forehand and his backhand to devastating effect, but Sock prefers to hit with controlled spin instead.
-He often hits "whiplash" forehands, where he uses his body-rotation and elbow to generate tremendous pace and topspin with a minimal take back.
+Sock prefers to hit with controlled spin.
+He often hits "whiplash" forehands, using his body-rotation and elbow to generate tremendous pace and topspin with a minimal take back.
 The average topspin rpm (revolutions per minute) on Sock's forehand was once measured to be at 3800 during his 2015 season, more so than that of Rafael Nadal's peak average (3200 rpm), and peaked at 5000rpm.
-Although the bounce height resulting from this amount of spin is, comparatively speaking, lesser than that of Nadal, the large amount of pace on the ball he imparts nullifies any chances of the ball dropping short into his opponent's strike zone, making his forehand a dangerous offensive and defensive weapon for him.

-Retired American tennis player Andy Roddick has remarked that he and young Sock have similar playing styles, saying, "[Sock] kind of has the half take up with the serve.
+Andy Roddick has remarked that he and young Sock have similar playing styles, saying, "[Sock] kind of has the half take up with the serve.
 He's got the flailing elbow on the forehand and the backhand."
 Sock feels that he and Spaniard Rafael Nadal actually have a more similar playing style, stating in an interview in 2012 that "Nadal prefers the forehand to the backhand and hits with incredible spin.
 I also like to hit with more spin than pace and prefer my forehand."

 Sock has a very strong service game, being able to hit serves at speeds of up to 227 km/h (141 mph).
-He is able to also hit very powerful and consistent kick serves.

-Furthermore, Sock is fast around the court, and is particularly good at running around his backhand to hit powerful inside-in or inside-out forehands.
+He is fast around the court, and is particularly good at running around his backhand to hit powerful inside-in or inside-out forehands.
 His great court speed allows him to retrieve many shots and use his forehand, his main weapon from the baseline, more frequently.
 Sock aggressively slides his left foot on the ground when running to his forehand, which wore a hole in his sock and shoe, and drew blood, at the 2015 BNP Paribas Open.